ansys/DevRelDocs/2024R2_Test/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v242/Ansys/Mechanical/DataModel/MechanicalEnums/MeshWorkflow/HemisphereOrientationDefinitionType.md

 Bases: [`enum.Enum`](https://docs.python.org/3/library/enum.html#enum.Enum)

-This enum is referenced in the â€˜Controlâ€™ tree node and reflects the type of hemisphere orientation modality being configured.
+This enum is referenced in the â€˜Control' tree node and reflects the type of hemisphere orientation modality being configured.

 <!-- !! processed by numpydoc !! -->